Estate Planning FAQ

 The easiest way to avoid a conservatorship is simply to name a person in durable powers of attorney (for finances and for health care) who can take care of matters in case of incapacity.
 This is a very simple process, but unfortunately, one which many people fail to attend to (a trust can also be very helpful in avoided a conservatorship).
 A lack of planning may result in a conservatorship, which can be a burden because of the numerous court filings and detailed record keeping, and the necessity of hiring an attorney to aid in the complex process.
 In addition, conservatorships are public matters which require continued court supervision, and which often result in familial discord.

-If you have not provided for proper estate planning, elder care, or if you need help in planning your estate call for a free 20-minute phone consultation (leave a message if necessary), or e-mail us to schedule one.
+If you have not provided for proper estate planning, elder care, or if you need help in planning your estate call for a 20-minute phone consultation (leave a message if necessary), or e-mail us to schedule one.